nixonjf/snippets/README.md

 # snippets

-contains various snippets for a a full stack developer
+contains various snippets for a full stack developer